 The Gift That Keeps on Giving

-Since 2010, Grow Communities (sponsored by the Monsanto Fund, a philanthropic arm of Bayer) has donated more than $33 million to farming communities across the U.S. The donations are meant to encourage people to grow with farmers to better the lives of everyone in the community.
+Since 2010, Grow Communities (sponsored by the Bayer Fund) has donated more than $33 million to farming communities across the U.S. The donations are meant to encourage people to grow with farmers to better the lives of everyone in the community.

 The Groton Fire Department is just one example of a nonprofit that has benefited from the kindness of a local farmer.
 Farmers have helped schools get virtual reality technology to help students learn about the heart.
 Funds have gone toward food pantries to help feed those who need it most.
 The possibilities are truly endless.